 The Contractor undertakes to supply LuxDev on request, with all supporting evidence regarding the conditions under which the contract is being executed.
 LuxDev may carry out whatever documentary or on-the-spot checks it deems necessary to find evidence in cases of suspected unusual commercial expenses.

-Failure to comply with one or more of the ethics clauses may result in the exclusion of the candidate, tenderer and/or Contractor from other contracts from the Government of the Grand Duchy of Luxembourg and in penalties.
+Failure to comply with one or more of the ethics clauses may result in the exclusion of the candidate, tenderer and/or Contractor from other contracts from the Government of the Grand Duchy of Luxembourg (or other Donors) and in penalties.
 The individual or company in question must be informed of the fact in writing.

-The award of contracts of goods, services and works financed on the contributions of the Government of the Grand Duchy of Luxembourg and for which LuxDev acts as Awarding Authority registers in the development policy of the Luxembourg Government according to which the environment must imperatively be taken into account for any development that wants to be sustainable.
+The award of contracts of goods, services and works financed on the contributions of the Government of the Grand Duchy of Luxembourg or other Donors and for which LuxDev acts as Awarding Authority registers in the development policy of the Luxembourg Government according to which the environment must imperatively be taken into account for any development that wants to be sustainable.

 Within the framework of procurement, LuxDev acting as Awarding Authority can require that particular conditions related to environmental protection and climate change be included in the tender dossiers.
 Environmental clauses thus concerned will always have to be clearly indicated in the Notices of Invitation to Tender or in the terms and conditions.